The Great Stagnation Myth

 How We Have Grown Richer But Feel Poorer

-The truth is that Americans of all classes have grown materially richer every decade since the postwar era, Winship explains.
-"Even after the Great Recession we live in larger houses and own more cars than previous generations.
+The truth is that Americans of all classes have grown materially richer every decade since the postwar era.
+"Even after the Great Recession," Winship writes, "we live in larger houses and own more cars than previous generations.
 Our homes are cluttered with all manner of gadgets, electronics, and appliances.
-Air-conditioning and air travel, once considered luxuries, are now available to virtually all of us."
+Air-conditioning and air travel, once considered luxuries, are now available to virtually all of us.

-Why does any of this matter?
-Because the discourse of economic decay risks undermining efforts to meet the needs of the poorest among us.
+The discourse of economic decay is not only inaccurate, Winship warns, but also risks undermining efforts to meet the needs of the poorest among us.
 It stokes worker anxiety and is "as likely to inspire selfishness as generosity among voters," he writes.
 "Perhaps most troubling, the focus on growth rates misdirects our attention from the minority who are struggling to the broad majority who are doing well."

 In his response, Cowen writes that he still views slower rates of growth as "tragic": "People one hundred years out would be much worse off, relative to exponential growth, and their ability to fix the environment or elevate poor countries to wealth, also will be much lower.
 In essence economics would be surrendering the gain it won from the victory over Malthus."

 Cowen also rejects the idea that economic growth — if not absolute gains in wealth — inevitably slows as nations become richer.
 "Most importantly," he writes, "I think high rates of economic growth will resume, at some (unknown) date in the future. ...
 The Great Stagnation is a temporary slowdown in growth, not the permanent end of new ideas."